HoLuLuLu/Deep-Visualization-Toolbox-Container/README.md

 ```
 Otherwise you can change it with a texeditor of your choice.
 In the container there is no editor installed by default, so you have to do it for your own.
-This are the installation commands for three popular texteditors in Ubuntu, chose one of them:
+This are the installation commands for three popular text editors in Ubuntu (only alphabetic order), chose one of them:
 ```
 sudo apt-get install gedit # GUI-based easy-to-use editor and userfriendly (requires much memory) sudo apt-get install nano  # Terminal-based easy-to-use editor without mouse control, basic and efficient